fengyuanchen/cropper/README.md

 - If you set an `aspectRatio` option, be sure to set the preview container with the same aspect ratio.

-### global

-- Type: `Boolean`
-- Default: `true`

-This plugin supports multiple croppers, but only support one global cropper in the same page.
-If you intend to use more than one cropper, just initialize them with this option set to `false`.

 ### strict

 - Type: `Boolean`